-Much of my recent work has focused on poetry: in the last year or so, I've published 'It Wants to Go to Bed With Us', 'Poetry by Numbers', 'Unknowing Lyric' and 'In Search of Distraction'.
+Much of my recent work has focused on poetry: in the last couple of years, essays have included 'It Wants to Go to Bed With Us', 'Poetry by Numbers', 'Unknowing Lyric' and 'In Search of Distraction'.
 Some of this material is preparatory thinking for a set of essays I'm writing, On Wonder, for Harvard University Press.

-I have appeared on Radio 3's The Essay programme, and I write for the LRB and Harper's (essays on Edward Thomas, Treasure Island and its adaptations, cockneys and nineteenth-century London, William Hazlitt, Robert Frost, Lewis Carroll, Elizabeth Bishop, Stevie Smith, Thomas De Quincey, John Ashbery).
-A sample of my recent work for the LRB — a short video-essay on Stevie Smith — is available here.
-Recent podcasts/interviews based on my essays for Poetry magazine are available here and here.
+I also write for the London Review of Books, Harper's, Raritan, Poetry, and other magazines (essays on Edward Thomas, Treasure Island and its adaptations, cockneys and nineteenth-century London, William Hazlitt, Robert Frost, Lewis Carroll, Elizabeth Bishop, Stevie Smith, Thomas De Quincey, John Ashbery, Edward Lear, Elizabeth Barrett Browning, and A. R. Ammons).
+A sample of my work for the LRB — a short video-essay on Stevie Smith — is available here.
+My most recent piece for Poetry magazine won the 2018 Editors Prize for Feature Article; podcasts/interviews based on my work for Poetry are available here and here.

 Books / Edited Collections / Editions

 Crotchet Castle [for The Cambridge Edition of Thomas Love Peacock], co-ed. with Freya Johnston (Cambridge UP, 2016), pp. 328 + cxxi

 Edward Lear and The Play of Poetry, co-ed. with James Williams (Oxford UP, 2016), pp. 381

 The Oxford Handbook of Victorian Poetry, ed.
 (OUP, 2013; pbk 2016), pp. 912